 The ground floor was based on water and ice and was meant to be a public café.
-A large sculpture made of blue drop shapes, with one foot in a pond shaped like duck, dominated the space.
+A large sculpture made of blue drop shapes, with one foot in a pond shaped like a duck, dominated the space.
 The toilets were inside spaces shaped like toilet rolls, clad with paper so that visitors could draw on them.

 The first floor was based on small hills and fields.
-The art collection of SOL was supposed to be placed on this floor, which had a bulging floor, reminiscent of fields.
+The ar t collection of SOL was supposed to be placed on this floor, which had a bulging floor, reminiscent of fields.
 In the centre, a big egg-like hole in the floor was supposed to also penetrate into the upper floors and to take the shape of a big sun.

 However, although we didn’t touch the façade, the project was still far too wild for the taste of the authorities.
-They fabricated a paper that protected the interior of the building, which meant the project had to be cancelled and SOL had to sell the building.
+They presented a paper that protected the interior of the building, which meant the project had to be cancelled and SOL had to sell the building.

 A scale model of the project was exhibited in the Titanik Gallery, Turku,1996,in the Wild exhibition at Wäinö Aaltonen Museum in 2007.